 Who ever would have predicted?
 Now, I’m glad that Coloradoans are giving us their votes of confidence in the value of the educations we provide in our state colleges and universities, but I sure wish they’d agree to pay what it costs.
 We’ve been coasting on non-tenure track fumes for the past twenty years–it’s time to replenish the supply of faculty so that we can continue to serve not just this generation of college students but future students too.
 My deparment (fr’instance) hasn’t run a search for four years, but in the meantime we’ve lost five tenured or tenure-track faculty.
 This is unsustainable–something’s gotta give.

-9 Responses to “Bricks-and-mortar school is cool; online drools”
+9 thoughts on “Bricks-and-mortar school is cool; online drools”

 Yep!
 Taxpayers have to see that we public schools are providing a public good, not just an individual good, and be willing to share in the costs as well as the benefits.